rkulla/pydiction/README.md

     let g:pydiction_menu_height = 3

 The default menu height is 8, meaning 8 items at a time will be shown.
 Some people prefer more or less and you can make it as large as you want since it will automatically know where to position the menu to be visible.

-Note: If you were using a version of Pydiction less than 1.0, make sure you delete the old pydiction way of doing things from your vimrc.
-You should ***NOT*** have this in your vimrc anymore:

-        if has("autocmd")
-           autocmd FileType python set complete+=k/path/to/pydiction iskeyword+=.,(
-        endif " has("autocmd")

 If you want to configure other things, such as how to get Pydiction to work with other plugins like `SnipMate` or the color of the menu, see the `Tips` section of this documentation.